 FINA 6203 | 3 Hours

-Complete 3 or 4 elective courses from the following
+Complete 3 elective courses from the following

 Offers the first of a two-course sequence that focuses on the acquisition, measurement, and management of firm resources.
 Business managers make strategic decisions about the acquisition and use of a variety of firm resources.
 Helps enable students to understand and utilize critical information in corporate financial reports to improve business decision making.
 Offers students the opportunity to learn contemporary methods of financial reporting and analysis used by internal decision makers and external capital providers.
 Required course for co-op MBA/part-time MBA.